Watts-Lab/task-mapping/tasks/summaries/Word construction from a subset of letters-writeup.md

 Mapped by: paniukhina

 ## 1. Stimulus Complex
-Participants were presented with nine letters.
+Participants are presented with nine letters.
+For example: A, F, H, B, E, J, N, K, D.

 ## 2. Goal Directives
-The goal was to produce as many four letter words as possible from a given set of nine letters.
+The goal is to produce as many four-letter words as possible from a given set of nine letters within a fixed amount of time.
+For example, out of the set of letters above, such words as "bean," "head,", "khan," "dean" and many others can be formed.
+Although there is a theoretical maximum score if participants exhaust all the possible combinations of letters to form four-letter words, the goal is simply to form as many words as participants can staying within a time limit.

 ## 3. Allowed Group Processes
 The following details are not the main parts of the task, but rather additional information about ways in which participants could interact.